alchitry/alchitry.github.io/content/tutorials/register-interface.md

 ```

 Here I used connection blocks for the parameters `CLK_FREQ` and `BAUD` to easily set them for all the modules that need them.
-This is optional but I like to do it this way to guarantee they are all the same.
+This is optional, but I like to do it this way to guarantee they are all the same.

 I also added the `dff led_reg` that we will use to save the value written to the LEDs.